Photo-real Salon Watercolor Nails - Watercolor nail art - featuring nail art, red - nail art inspiration and design ideas

 Est. Cost

-• White gel polish
+• Light-colored gel polish (white or pale pink)

 • Fine detail brush

-• Gel top coat
+• Glossy top coat

 Techniques